 First treatment for Hepatitis C

-When Hepatitis C was first diagnosed as a disease, certain type of medications was used to treat it.
+When Hepatitis C was first diagnosed with a disease, certain type of medications was used to treat it.
 One of the most popular treatments back then that is still being used today is the use of interferon shots along with ribavirin pill.
 These drugs cannot kill Hepatitis C causing virus but rather it boosts the immune system so it can fight the virus.
 Treatment often lasts for a year or longer and positive treatment result is often below 50%.
 Besides, the side effects of these treatments are not good either.

 New treatment for Hepatitis C

-Right now, doctors are focusing on the type of Hepatitis C genotypes that causes a person to get sick before giving certain type of medication.
+Right now, doctors are focusing on the type of Hepatitis C genotypes that causes a person to get sick before giving a certain type of medication.
 Antivirals that are direct acting are among the kind of medicines being used.
 It means that it fights the virus from growing and if possible, kills it.
 These new drugs work in as fast as 12 weeks and it can kill the virus from the blood.
 The longest possible treatment can be 24 weeks.

 Here are the newest drugs being used today to treat Hepatitis C